Power Train Problems of GMC Acadia - part 1

 The torque converter has been going since before I bought this vehicle.
 When the rpms are between one and two, the entire vehicle starts shaking and there is no acceleration.
 This is a huge safety concern, especially with traffic.

-all problems of the 2016 GMC Acadia
+17 Power Train problem of the 2015 GMC Acadia

 Transmission jerks and shakes the vehicle when shifting in certain conditions.

-all problems of the 2015 GMC Acadia
+See all problems of the 2015 GMC Acadia 🔎.

 We purchased our 2024 Acadia in June 2025.
 Since we have had the vehicle, it has been in the shop going on 6 times.
 First the sunroof seal came off, then the antenna cover fell off, the driver side rear panel had to be replaced because it was coming off.
 Once all this was done then the vehicle started leaking transmission fluid, took it to the dealer to get fixed, once we get it back the coolant starts leaking from the radiator hose, took it in to get repaired, now there is knocking noise coming from the engine/hood.
 Every time we take it in to get repaired a new problem pops up.
 We purchased the vehicle to have a safe way to get our kids around and it has been nothing but a headache and run around from the dealership.
 GMC really needs to resolve this issue.
 Parts seem to be on never-ending backorder with no eta.